Identifying the Crime of Human Trafficking

 - Confiscation of passports, visas and/or identification documents

-- Use or threat of violence toward victims and/or families of victims
+- Use or threat of violence toward survivors and/or families of survivors

-- The threat of shaming victims by exposing circumstances to family
+- The threat of shaming survivors by exposing circumstances to family

-- Telling victims they will be imprisoned or deported for immigration violations if they contact authorities
+- Telling survivors that they will be imprisoned or deported if they contact authorities

-The result of such techniques is to instill fear in victims.
-The victims’ isolation is further exacerbated because many do not speak English and are from countries where law enforcement is corrupt and feared.
+The result of such techniques is to instill fear in survivors.
+The survivors’ isolation is further exacerbated because many do not speak English and are from countries where law enforcement is corrupt and feared.

-- Traffickers may also violate multiple state and local laws including:
+Traffickers may also violate multiple state and local laws including murder, assault, kidnapping, sexual assault, battery, false imprisonment, prostitution, pandering, and promoting prostitution.

 Source: ACF Rescue and Restore Campaign